-- 1. Contractor is responsible for training staff and for quality assurance for all services. - 2.
-Staff training Contractor will ensure its staff receive comprehensive training including the following
+- Contractor will maintain a written policies and procedures for the CES Program and will provide to HSA copies of such upon execution of this contract and whenever there are revisions or additions. - 2.
+Contractor is responsible for training staff and for quality assurance for all services. - Staff training Contractor will ensure its staff receive comprehensive training including the following

-- Staff are trained on best practices in working with people experiencing homelessness with complex needs. - Staff are trained and supported to be adept at building relationships based on trust and respect with clients, as well as with other service providers. - Staff receive comprehensive and ongoing training in Diversion practices.
-This includes program model and best practice training, including opportunities for guided practice and including ongoing peer learning on Diversion approaches and practices to support staff's continuing growth in their Diversion skills. - Staff receive training on safety protocol and procedures, job functions and responsibilities, and emergency response protocol. - Staff are trained in and practice cultural competence and sensitivity. - Staff are trained in Housing First principles and actively work to encourage clients to seek permanent housing. - Staff are aware of and well connected to the array of services available within the community. - Staff receive training in trauma-informed care, motivational interviewing, harm reduction, mental health, and other areas as needed to ensure they are equipped to work effectively with people experiencing homelessness. - Staff receive training regarding racial equity and understand the disparities found among those experiencing homelessness. - All staff who administer the standard assessment tool will receive training on the tool and assessment process. - 3.
-Languages Contractor will provide services in English and in Spanish and will have a process in place to provide services via translation in other languages as needed to meet client needs. - 4.
+- Staff are trained on best practices in working with people experiencing homelessness with complex needs - Staff are trained and supported to be adept at building relationships based on trust and respect with clients, as well as with other service providers. - Staff receive comprehensive training in Diversion practices, as part of new hire training for all CES staff and as ongoing training and coaching for all CES staff.
+This includes program model and best practice training, including opportunities for guided practice and including ongoing peer learning on Diversion approaches and practices to support staff's continuing growth in their Diversion skills. - Staff receive training on safety protocol and procedures, job functions and Diversion responsibilities, and emergency response protocol. - Staff are trained in and practice cultural competence and sensitivity. - Staff are trained in Housing First principles and actively work to encourage clients to seek permanent housing. - Staff are aware of and well connected to the array of services available within the community. - Staff receive training in trauma-informed care, motivational interviewing, harm reduction, mental health, and other areas as needed to ensure they are equipped to work effectively with people experiencing homelessness. - Staff receive training regarding racial equity and understand the disparities found among those experiencing homelessness. - All staff who administer the standard assessment tool will receive training on the tool and assessment process. - Languages Contractor will provide services in English and in Spanish and will have a process in place to provide services via translation in other languages as needed to meet client needs. - 5.
 Contractor will document all services in the Clarity Human Services System (Clarity), which is the Homeless Management Information System (HMIS) used by the San Mateo County CoC.
 The contractor will ensure that program staff follow Clarity confidentiality and security requirements and enter complete and accurate information into Clarity regarding all clients served in a timely manner.
 Data entry will be entered during or as soon as possible after the services, with a goal to enter all data on the same day as the service was provided.
 Under all circumstances, data entry will be completed within 4 business days of the service provision.
-The contractor will monitor to ensure that services are entered in a timely manner and that ongoing quality checks of data are conducted. - 5.
-Contractor will maintain procedures for the use of the standardized assessment tool and shelter placement in close collaboration with HSA and shelter providers. - 6.
-Contractor will work with all agencies that receive shelter referrals and will collaboratively work with them and HSA to refine and problem solve regarding the referral policies and procedures as needed. - 7.
-Contractor will monitor consistency of services being provided county-wide - 8.
-Contractor will collaborate with Community Overcoming Relationship Abuse (CORA) to determine most appropriate diversion, housing or shelter plans for clients who are experiencing or have experienced domestic violence.
+The contractor will monitor to ensure that services are entered in a timely manner and that ongoing quality checks of data are conducted. - 6.
+Contractor will maintain procedures for the use of the standardized assessment tool and shelter placement in close collaboration with HSA and shelter providers.

-Continuous Quality Improvement
+- Contractor will work with all agencies that receive shelter referrals and will collaboratively work with them and HSA to refine and problem solve regarding the referral policies and procedures as needed. - 8.
+Contractor will monitor consistency of services being provided county-wide - 9.
+Contractor will collaborate with CORA to determine most appropriate Diversion, housing or shelter plans for clients who are experiencing or have experienced domestic violence.

-On an ongoing basis, Contractor will conduct quality assurance reviews and continuous quality improvement including ongoing training, coaching, and reviews of services and data to ensure quality of services, consistency of services and adherence to policies and procedures.
+Continuous Quality Improvement - On an ongoing basis, Contractor will conduct quality assurance reviews and continuous quality improvement including ongoing training, coaching, and reviews of services and data to ensure quality of services, consistency of services and adherence to policies and procedures.
 Contractor will work closely with homeless system stakeholders to review services, assess challenges, and pilot or implement strategies for improvement.